Gassandrid/ewan.my/content/Notes/Chaos Theory/Eventually Periodic.md

 f^{N+k}(x_1) = f^N(x_1)
 $$

-Every EP orbit is also [[Asymptotically Periodic]] — landing on the cycle is a stronger condition than converging to it.
+Every EP orbit is also [[Asymptotically Periodic]], landing on the cycle is a stronger condition than converging to it.
 Not every AP orbit is EP.

 ---